matomo-org/developer-documentation/docs/core-team-workflow.md

 We are rather obsessed with keeping trac an organized place.
 Tickets are generally prioritized tickets by severity.
 Tickets are either of the type 'Bug', 'New feature' or 'Task'.
 All Bugs are moved to the current roadmap because of our [no-bug policy](http://piwik.org/roadmap/).
 Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.

-## Roadmaps
+## Roadmaps and Backlog

 Trac, Piwik's official issue tracker, has been used since [the beginning of the project](http://piwik.org/history/).
-As of 2014, we have closed over 4000 tickets and there are still 450 tickets opened and being considered for Piwik.
 All opened tickets are grouped in [Roadmaps](http://dev.piwik.org/trac/roadmap).
 Click the menu link 'Roadmap' [in trac](http://dev.piwik.org).
 The Current roadmap is listed at the very top.
 The current roadmap contains all the most important tickets to fix in accordance with our [mission and vision for the Piwik analytics platform](http://piwik.org/roadmap/).
-Tickets with a priority of 'critical' and 'major' are the most important ones to get done according to the core team, the product owner's vision and of course, the community suggestions and feedback.

 All other important and exciting tickets are moved to [The Great Piwik 2.x Backlog](http://dev.piwik.org/trac/query?status=assigned&status=new&status=reopened&milestone=2.x+-+The+Great+Piwik+2.x+Backlog&group=priority&col=id&col=summary&col=owner&col=type&col=priority&col=component&col=time&order=priority).
 This roadmap is our active Tickets Backlog.
 From time to time, we move one ticket from the Great Piwik 2.x Backlog to the current roadmap.